🧭

 cd $NODE_HOME

-cardano-cli transaction witness \
+cardano-cli conway transaction witness \

 --tx-body-file tx.raw \